MicrosoftDocs/sql-docs/docs/sql-server/what-s-new-in-sql-server-2022.md

 ## Customer technology preview release

 This release is customer technology preview (CTP) 2.0.
-CTP 2.0 is the first public preview releases.
+CTP 2.0 is the first public preview release.
 Previous releases (CTP 1.x) were available to select participants in the early adopter program (EAP).

 This release: